The Cliff Walk in Newport, Rhode Island – Plan Your Visit

 Don’t miss the famous Newport Fudgery.
 Honestly some of the best fudge I have ever had!

-The Cliff Walk in Newport Rhode Island
+The Cliff Walk in Newport, Rhode Island is a blend of natural beauty and historical grandeur.

 xx,